 WHAT IS INFORMATION?

 What is Information?
 (2020) will investigate conceptualizations and implementations of information via material, representational, and hybrid frames.
-The conference-experience will consider information and its transformational æffects—from documents to data; from facts and fictions to pattern recognition; from physical information to differential equations; and from volatility, uncertainty, and ambiguity to collective intelligence and wisdom.
+The conference-experience will consider information and its transformational effects and affects—from documents to data; from facts and fictions to pattern recognition; from differential equations to physical information; and from volatility, uncertainty, complexity, and ambiguity to collective intelligence and wisdom.

-The tenth annual What is…? examines tapestries, temperaments, and topologies of information lenses and practices—including—social and technical, mathematical and semantic, physical and biological, economic and political, cultural and environmental information.
-Thus, information can be understood as physical (e.g. fingerprints and tree rings), for instruction (e.g. algorithms and recipes), and about epistemic systems (e.g. maps and encyclopedias).
-Next year’s gathering expands on What is Technology?
-(2019), which explored technology as tools, processes, and moral knowledge, as well as problem-solving and intelligent inquiry.
+The tenth annual What is…? examines tapestries, temperaments, and topologies of information lenses and practices including: social and technical, mathematical and semantic, physical and biological, economic and political, cultural and environmental information.
+Information can thus be understood as physical, for instruction, and about epistemic systems.

 Scholars, government and community officials, industry professionals, scientists, artists, students, filmmakers, grassroots community organizations, and the public are invited to collaborate.
 We welcome submissions for papers, panels, roundtables and installations.